mvenzke-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/utility_additional.md

 **Working directory**: Specify the directory to run the command from.
 You can specify this using a selector that is expanded to the specified value at runtime.
 Defaults to `${environment.VINSTDIR}`, where `VINSTDIR` is the location of a running API Gateway instance.

 **Expected exit code**: Specify the expected exit code for the process when it has finished.
-The filter will follow the true path when this exit code is received from the process and false, otherwise.
-Defaults to `0`, following the Unix convention that processes should return zero on success and non-zero on failure.
+The filter will follow the `true` path when this exit code is received from the process, and it will follow the `false` path otherwise.
+By following the Unix convention that processes should return zero on success and non-zero on failure, this filter defaults to `0`.

 **Kill if running longer than (ms)**: Specify the number of milliseconds after which the running process is killed.
 Defaults to `60000`.